Skip to content

 Central America: A Quest for the Progression of Economic Value.Season IV.
 Sugar-Sugar Introduction.

 Wishing you a beautiful holiday season and marvelous moments with your loved ones.
 I wasn´t able to publish last Friday.
 The first and most crucial reason: I was saturated with reading about sugar.
 There are thousands of old and new books about this special plantation, and I perceived that I needed more time for it.
 That is why we have rescheduled our outline.
-We have extended the saga to Season V., and we will dedicate 4 chapters to sugar economic development business model between 1500 and 1900.
+We have extended the saga to Season V. We will dedicate 4 chapters to the history of the sugar economic development business model between 1500 and 1900.
 We have framed our new outline below.
 Please take a look at it.
-We are convinced that you will be more than pleased with our next final Season V. These three cultivars: Sugar, Bananas, and cattle-foodstuff for subsistence are indeed crucial to explore in detail, and I can´t leave them lightly.
-I also need to take a mandatory break for personal replenishment and well-being.
-Holidays are a beautiful season to relax, and I truly need to stop reading 300 pages of academic books and research papers per week for a few days.
+We are convinced that you will be more than pleased with our next final Season V. These three cultivars: Sugar, Bananas, and subsistence foodstuff are indeed crucial to explore in detail, and I can´t leave them lightly.
+We will also explore Livestock and Cattle in Central America.
+Additionally, during the next 14 days, our educational corporate strategy house is obliged to take a mandatory holiday vacation to maintain our brainiac powers and recharge batteries.

 Let´s download the material of reference prepared for you.
 We always encourage our Master-Class readers to get acquainted with this material, otherwise you will be completely lost once we upload our strategic reflections of the class on Monday.
 It is better if you print it and write your questions next to each slide.
 Feel free to share this content with your friends, colleagues, professors, and family.
 It is lovely to see people discussing and learning together.